 The Rabbi welcomes you to discuss your Bar Mitzvah and its relevance and importance.

-To make an appointment with the Rabbi, book Bar Mitzvah lessons and/or to sponsor the Kiddush in honor of the Bar Mitzvah, please contact Sandy Budin– 011 728 8152.
+To make an appointment with the Rabbi, book any Bar Mitzvah lessons and/or to sponsor the Kiddush in honor of the Bar Mitzvah, please contact Sandy Budin.

-Our Bnot Mitzvah celebrate this special milestone with meaningful preparation and an exciting program.
-Mrs. Rebbeca Sarchi meets with groups of Bat Mitzvah girls to discuss Torah themes, learn about the role of a Jewish woman, and to prepare a beautiful presentation for the Bat-Mitzvah ceremony.
+Our Bat Mitzvah celebrates this special milestone with meaningful preparation and an exciting program.
+Leah Sasson who meets with groups of Bat Mitzvah girls to discuss Torah themes, learn about the role of a Jewish woman, and to prepare a beautiful presentation for the Bat Mitzvah ceremony.

-To participate in a Bat-Mitzvah ceremony at the Shul, please contact Sandy Budin - 011 728 8152
+To participate in a Bat Mitzvah ceremony at the Shul, please contact Sandy Budin.

 The period leading up to marriage can be quite stressful.
 With all the attention placed on the gown, flowers, and caterers the more important preparations are sometimes overlooked.
-As a couple begins a new life together it is it is vital that it start with a strong foundation.
+As a couple begins a new life together it is vital that it starts with a strong foundation.